FREE SHIPPING on orders over $75 International: over $250

 Yunnan Tea

-Tea history started in Yunnan Province, China, and dates all the way back to 2700 B.C., when the Chinese herbalist and Emperor Shennong first discovered that tea leaves could be brewed.
-This was an un-processed tea leaf steeped in hot water — the most basic and pure form of tea that no one drinks nowadays.
+According to Chinese legend, tea history began in Yunnan Province, where it was discovered around 2737 BCE by the culture hero Shennong.
+In the Shennong legend, the ‘first tea’ is often imagined as simple leaves falling into hot water – the most basic and pure form of tea that no one drinks nowadays.
+Modern research suggests that tea cultivation and early use likely began somewhere in south-western China, including today’s Yunnan and Sichuan, but the earliest solid physical evidence of tea drinking dates to around the 2nd century BCE.
 With time, tea processing in China progressed, and locals began making compressed tea similar to modern-day pu-erh.
-Indeed, you can still find some of the most ancient tea trees in Yunnan — many of them reaching close to a thousand years in age with crowns growing far above farmers' heads.
+Indeed, you can still find some of the most ancient tea trees in Yunnan — many of them reaching close to a thousand years in age, with crowns growing far above farmers' heads.

 What Does Black Tea Taste Like: Dian Hong

-Dian Hong black tea is malty, brisk, and full of cha qi. and the brew varies from pleasing light amber to a dark red color.
+Dian Hong black tea is malty, brisk, and full of Cha Qi, and the brew ranges from a pleasing light amber to a dark red.
 Yunnan black tea is a very honest and robust tea.
-This is a tea that pu-erh tea enthusiasts may especially enjoy, as they share some similar qualities.
+This is a tea that pu-erh tea enthusiasts may especially enjoy, as it shares some of the same qualities.
 While it may not be as refined as other varieties of Chinese black tea, it is, in fact, its authentic appeal.

 Depending on the type of Dian Hong, the flavor notes range from fruity ones like apricots and plums to sweet ones like cocoa, honey, and sweet potato.
 In the aroma profiles, you can scent flowers and vanilla.